Program Requirements & Eligibility

 Expectations of Those Chosen:

-- Subsequent finished projects will render a presentation poster, short oral presentation, and attendance at Pozen sponsored events, not limited to the annual Pozen Scholar Showcase, an event both Dr. Pozen and his wife, Mrs. Ann Silver Pozen attend to interact with students and faculty to learn more about their projects
+- Finished projects will render a presentation poster, short oral presentation, and attendance at Pozen sponsored events, not limited to the annual Pozen Scholar Showcase, an event both Dr. Pozen and his wife, Mrs. Ann Silver Pozen attend to interact with students and faculty to learn more about their projects

 Benefits of Being a Pozen Scholar:

 - Real-life experience in assisting underserved communities that will last a lifetime!

 - Commendable participation in a program relevant for resumes and CV's

 - Professional development skills in public speaking, scholarly dissemination of their project, and research (if applicable)

 - Recognition of acceptance in the program for your Dean's letter

 Additional Guidelines for Students and Faculty: